meshula/usd-godot/docs/building.md

 # Set the path to your USD installation (required)
 set USD_INSTALL_DIR=C:\path\to\usd\install

+# Set the path to your Godot source code (required)
+set GODOT_SOURCE_DIR=C:\path\to\godot\source

 # Run the build script
 build.bat
 ```

 These scripts will:
-1. Check if USD_INSTALL_DIR is set
+1. Check if USD_INSTALL_DIR and GODOT_SOURCE_DIR are set
+2. Verify that the Godot source directory contains the required files
-2. Create a build directory
+3. Create a build directory
-3. Configure the project with CMake
+4. Configure the project with CMake
-4. Build the plugin with RelWithDebInfo configuration
+5. Build the plugin with RelWithDebInfo configuration
-5. Install it to the local `addons/godot-usd` directory
+6. Install it to the local `addons/godot-usd` directory

 ## Manual Build Process